isharacomix/8bitmooc/mooc/pages/content/specs/ppu.md

 ### OAMADDR ($2003)
 This register is used to set the pointer to the PPU's [[OAM]] buffer.
-OAM stands for Object Access Memory, and contains the data used to render sprites on the screen.
+OAM stands for Object Attribute Memory, and contains the data used to render sprites on the screen.
 A sprite is an 8x8 (or 8x16, depending on PPUCTRL's value) pixel tile that can be rendered relatively quickly on the screen.
 The NES is capable of rendering 64 sprites, with up to 8 sprites possible in any given scanline.